 Big Fat Healthy Lemon Dijon Roasted Purple Potatoes

-Currently I’m crushing on the color purple, eating purple potatoes made a few different ways.
+Currently I’m crushing on the color purple, and making purple potatoes recipes a few different ways.
 These are not the purple “sweet” potatoes that I made here.
 These are the beautiful purple potatoes I want put into this veal stew with peas.

 I get on food kicks.
 I’ll find something I like and make it over and over for about a week or two.
 Dijon Roasted Purple Potatoes is high on my list right now, as they are easy, tasty, beautiful, and make for great leftovers for morning hash!